Customize Consent Preferences

 When an Internal Direct Debit Standard transaction is returned, the debtor's account is debited the amount, but the payment is reversed and the funds return to the debtor's account.

-An Internal Direct Debit Standard transaction might be returned for the following reasons (this list is not exhaustive):
+An Internal Direct Debit Standard transaction might be returned for the following reasons:

 Regardless of the reason, the merchant is notified about the return.
 They can investigate the reason for return and take whatever action is necessary, which might be refunding the payment or disputing the return with the debtor's bank.